rackerlabs/skyline-console/doc/source/user/dashboard.rst

-* :guilabel:`Instances`: View, launch, delete, create a snapshot from, attach or detach interface to, attach or detach volume to, associate floating ip to, manage security group of, stop, pause, lock, shelve, suspend, reboot or soft reboot instances, modify instance tags, or connect to them through VNC.
+* :guilabel:`Instances`: View, launch, delete, create a snapshot from, attach or detach interface to, attach or detach volume to, associate floating ip to, manage security group of, stop, pause, lock, shelve, suspend, rescue, reboot or soft reboot instances, modify instance tags, or connect to them through VNC.

 * :guilabel:`Instance snapshots`: View, edit, delete instance snapshots,